arminc/arminc.github.io/_posts/2011-03-18-10-minutes-hands-on-apache-camel.md

   6. Logs the message
   7. Dispatches the messages to a endpoint based on the header

 As you can see it is very simple to create routes, you can use a lot of pre build components and if those are not sufficient enough you can create your own.
-And for those that don&#8217;t like to do this in java you can do the same in xml.
+And for those that don't like to do this in java you can do the same in xml.

 For more information look at: